- Date : 09/08/2017

 - Read in : हिंदी

-Like most sectors, the Goods and Services Tax (GST) is being levied on the automobile sector, and this could change how you buy a car.
+Like most sectors, the Goods and Services Tax (GST) is being levied on the automobile sector.
+GST on cars could change how you buy a car.

 The GST rollout has moved manufacturers to revise prices of new vehicles – mostly downward – as per the new tax structure, spelling good news for car buyers.
 Here are some changes: